numlims/dq/readme.md

 ## missing

-- maybe offer to alias table names like tablename:alias, for when a table appears twice or more in the same query
+- maybe prefix all returned values with the name/alias of their table?
-- would it be wise to prefix all returned values with the name/alias of their table?
+- allow update?